omarrayyann/Seek-NYUAD/README.md

 <img src="https://firebasestorage.googleapis.com/v0/b/seek-nyuad.appspot.com/o/FOURTHROW.png?alt=media&token=ab250a13-4d84-4b45-bd63-549fd0a9c6fa" />

 Students who want to become listeners can apply through the app where they will get the testing and preperation requried through an email.
-Once completed and approved, the studenet will be added to the list of approved listeners
+Once completed and approved, the studenet will be added to the list of approved listeners.

 <img src="https://firebasestorage.googleapis.com/v0/b/seek-nyuad.appspot.com/o/LASTROW.png?alt=media&token=b50d2ace-7a36-4750-b0a6-994e2d4ea3e3" />